karan19100/productcatalogservice/README.md

     go mod vendor

-## Dynamic catalog reloading / artificial delay
+## Dynamic catalog reloading / artificial delay karan

 This service has a "dynamic catalog reloading" feature that is purposefully not well implemented.
 The goal of this feature is to allow you to modify the